K. V. B. Puram mandal

-Kumara Venkata Bhupala Puram mandal, commonly known as K. V. B. Puram mandal is one of the 34 mandals in Tirupati district in the Indian state of Andhra Pradesh.
+Kumara Venkata Bhupala Puram mandal, commonly known as K. V. B. Puram mandal is one of the 36 mandals in Tirupati district in the Indian state of Andhra Pradesh.
 It is a part of Srikalahasti revenue division.

+History

 The mandal used to be a part of Chittoor district and was made part of the newly formed Tirupati district on 4 April 2022.